 At the qualitative level the segments can be organized in four main ones:

-- The U.S., which as of 2017 represents still the most significant market
+- The U.S., which as of 2018 represents still the most significant market.

-- High Growth Markets which comprise markets with high growth potentials include China, Italy, Korea, the Netherlands, Poland, Russia, Spain, Switzerland and related markets.
+- High Growth Markets that comprise markets with high growth potentials include China, Italy, Korea, the Netherlands, Poland, Russia, Spain, Switzerland, and related markets.

 - Foundational Markets & Corporate, the remaining markets in the McDonald’s system, most of which operate under a primarily franchised model.